OsasAnalyst/Customer-Segmentation-CLV-Analysis/README.md

 - **DBSCAN**: Good for detecting anomalies and irregular clusters, but struggled here due to noise.
 - **Gaussian Mixture Models (GMM)**: Provided flexibility with soft assignments (probabilistic memberships).

----

-# 🤖 Modeling & Model Selection

-Since the goal of this project is **customer segmentation** using RFM and CLV features, the task is inherently **unsupervised learning**.
-I experimented with several clustering approaches, each offering different strengths:

-- **K-Means**: Fast, scalable, and highly interpretable — a strong baseline for business applications.
-- **Hierarchical Clustering**: Useful for visualizing relationships between clusters, though less scalable.
-- **DBSCAN**: Good for detecting anomalies and irregular clusters, but struggled here due to noise.
-- **Gaussian Mixture Models (GMM)**: Provided flexibility with soft assignments (probabilistic memberships).

 ### Model Evaluation
 Cluster quality was assessed using the **Silhouette Score**, balancing cohesion within clusters and separation between them.